For parents of teens navigating GCSEs, A Levels, SATs or end of year exams

 They’re trying not to fall behind

-And you’re trying to keep up too — doing everything you can to help, but never quite sure if you’re getting it right.
+And you’re trying to keep up too, doing everything you can to help, but never quite sure if you’re getting it right… or making it worse.

-“I’m trying so hard to help… but whatever I do seems to add more pressure.”
+“I’m trying so hard to help… but everything I do seems to add more pressure.”

 This is what nobody’s talking about…